Skip to content

 ValueError

-If the product type cannot be resolved.
+If the product cannot be resolved to any collection.

 Source code in docs/rs-client-libraries/rs_workflows/catalog_flow.py